Static SSH Provider

 Windows native hosts need:

-- OpenSSH server;
+- the OpenSSH server;

 - PowerShell;